Social Caption: Evaluating Social Understanding in Multimodal Models: Introduction

 Advances in machine learning have enabled multimodal large language models (MLLMs) to perform tasks such as activity recognition and video captioning that require integrating visual, verbal, and vocal information \cite{liang2024hemm, MM-InstructEval}.
 As MLLMs become deployed in domains that involve social interactions, such as assistive robotics, models must have \textit{social understanding} to operate effectively.
 This ability is a core component of machine \textit{social intelligence} and involves interpreting multimodal interactions by inferring implicit, often unstated, social information such as the intent, behavior, and interpersonal dynamics of individuals, guided by both group and societal-level norms \cite{dautenhahn1995getting, morency2010modeling, fei2022searching, mathur-etal-2024-advancing}.

-Current approaches to study social understanding of MLLMs use video question answering (QA) to evaluate model social \textit{inference} abilities \cite{socialiq, siq2, grauman2022ego4d, kong2025siv} or measure the quality of model reasoning traces when making QA inferences \cite{socialgenome}.
+Current approaches to study social understanding of MLLMs use video question answering (QA) to evaluate model \textit{social inference} abilities \cite{zadeh2019social, siq2, grauman2022ego4d, kong2025siv} or measure the quality of model reasoning traces when making QA inferences \cite{socialgenome}.
 Beyond performing QA (selecting an answer from given options), social understanding involves generating \textit{holistic} interpretations of interactions (e.g., inferring social dynamics from body language) and \textit{directed} interpretations of interactions (e.g., distilling relevant social information towards an inference) \cite{dunn1988beginnings,boggia2015social, azaad2021perception}.

-We introduce \textbf{\textsc{Social Caption}}, a framework to address the challenge of evaluating social understanding of MLLMs along three dimensions: (1) \textbf{\textit{Social Inference (SI)}}, the ability to make accurate inferences about interactions; (2) \textbf{\textit{Holistic Social Analysis (HSA)}}, the ability to generate comprehensive descriptions of interactions that capture sub-dimensions such as settings, behaviors, and socio-emotional context; (3) \textbf{\textit{Directed Social Analysis (DSA)}}, the ability to extract \textit{relevant} social information from interactions, in response to questions.
+We introduce \textbf{\textsc{Social Caption}}, a framework to address the challenge of evaluating social understanding of MLLMs along three dimensions: (1) \textbf{\textit{Social Inference (SI)}}, the ability to make accurate inferences about interactions; (2) \textbf{\textit{Holistic Social Analysis (HSA)}}, the ability to generate comprehensive descriptions of interactions that capture sub-dimensions such as settings, behaviors, and socio-emotional context; (3) \textbf{\textit{Directed Social Analysis (DSA)}}, the ability to generate \textit{relevant} social information from interactions, in response to questions.
 Figure~\ref{fig:evaluation-gap} shows the difference between current QA-based evaluation for social understanding and the enhanced evaluation enabled by our framework.

-We demonstrate the utility of \textsc{Social Caption} through experiments with state-of-the-art MLLMs and contribute insights regarding the capabilities and limitations of state-of-the-art (SOTA) MLLMs in multimodal social understanding.
+We demonstrate the utility of \textsc{Social Caption} through experiments with state-of-the-art (SOTA) MLLMs and contribute insights regarding the capabilities and limitations of MLLMs in multimodal social understanding.
 We contribute novel analysis on factors influencing MLLM social understanding such as scale, architectural design, and presence of spoken context.
-We find that MLLM judges have strong alignment with human scores, demonstrating a path towards scaling automated evaluation of social understanding.
-Our framework advances the measurement and development of social intelligence in multimodal models.
+We experimented with MLLM judges and find that MLLMs demonstrate strong alignment with human scores, introducing a path towards scaling automated evaluation of social understanding in multimodal models.